 ARRIVAL AND AIRPORT TRANSFERS

 The Reykjavík Global Forum maximises sustainability, and has the ambition of being carbon-neutral.

-We have partnered up with Airport Direct who has an existing program of airport shuttles to provide bus transfers for our Conversationists from Keflavík airport to the following hotels on Monday 18th until 14.00h:
+We have partnered up with Airport Direct who has an existing program of airport shuttles to provide bus transfers for our Conversationists from Keflavík airport to the following hotels from Sunday 17th 14.00h to Monday 18th until 14.00h: